December 22, 2020

 The important thing is to see where you can make connections.
 Technology-driven or in-person, it will take more work to meet people, but it can still be done.
 How you approach the challenge is a good indicator of how successful you will be.

-Provider Jamie Carroll explains:
+Coach Jamie Carroll explains:

 Focusing on your own growth and finding things that awaken your spirit are important.
 Practicing gratitude and intention are good ways to start, especially during the holidays.

-Listen to Provider Andrea Caprio explain:
+Listen to Coach Andrea Caprio explain:

 It’s also important to use the resources you already have.
-Within TaskHuman, there are tons of providers who are waiting to talk with you about how to handle the holidays.
+Within TaskHuman, there are tons of coaches who are waiting to talk with you about how to handle the holidays.
 Setting up new expectations and experiences will help you see the holidays this year as a unique opportunity.

-Provider Bridgette Ochoa explains:
+Coach Bridgette Ochoa explains:

 As we celebrate the holiday season with less ability to see friends and meet new people than usual, it is important to keep our perspective.
 We need to adapt our expectations and recognize that while our holidays may be different, we don’t have to see them as bad—only different (and temporary!).